xxFino/todos-list-react/README.md

 In my website I used this technologies:

 - HTML
-- CSS
+- CSS (BEM, Media query, Flex, Grid)
 - Java Script
-- React.js
+- React.js (styled-components, hooks: useRef, useState, useEffect, custom hooks)
+- Immutability
 - Axios, async, await
-- Hooks
-- BEM
-- Immutability
-- Styled components
+- Webpack
-- Redux
+- Redux (hooks: useSelector, useDispatch, reducers)
+- Redux-saga
+- React-router-dom
 - LocalStorage
+- Github

 ## Update

 I added two buttons.
 One of them can make done tasks dissaper in our list.
 Second one gives us the opportunity to make all the tasks done with just one click.
-Program also have now localStorage and Redux.
+Program also have now localStorage and Redux, redux-saga, react-router-dom.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).